 - Planting that aligns with CPTED (Crime Prevention Through Environmental Design) principles, for a safe environment. - Opportunities for nature play, with soft, resilient and textural planting included in play spaces. - Trees located in proximity to play and gathering spaces, providing appropriate shade.

 Bowling and Tennis:

-Relocation of these facilities will be in alignment with TDC Sport and Recreation Strategy and the Tongariro Domain Reserve Management Plan which are underway and due for review respectively.
+Relocation of these faciltiies will be in alignment to the "Sports and Recreation Strategies' Tongariro Domain Reserve Management Plan.

 LANDSCAPE PRECEDENT IMAGERY